Wintringham Specialist Aged Care: History

-Wintringham was established in 1989 by Bryan Lipmann.
+Wintringham was established in 1989 by Bryan Lipmann AM.
 He had been working as a jackaroo in the bush and, on returning to Melbourne, undertook a Social Work degree.
-He got a job working at Gordon House, one of Melbourne’s night shelters, where up to 300 homeless men and women lived, some of them for years, under scarifying conditions.
+He got a job working at Gordon House, one of Melbourne's night shelters, where up to 300 homeless men and women lived, some of them for years, under scarifying conditions.

-It became Wintringham’s mantra that clients are “aged and homeless” and not “homeless and aged” and therefore should be part of Australia’s mainstream federal aged care funding program and not the homeless services system.
+It became Wintringham's mantra that clients are “aged and homeless” and not “homeless and aged” and therefore should be part of Australia's mainstream federal aged care funding program and not the homeless services system.

 In 2013, Elaine Farrelly, a Melbourne-based freelance writer, published a book about the history of Wintringham called "The Wintringham Story".

 In November 2015, the Lord Mayor of Melbourne awarded Bryan Lipmann "Melburnian of the Year' in acknowledgement of his significant contribution to the life of the city.

 Why 'Wintringham'?

 There is a famous press photograph of Tiny Wintringham, a portly homeless gentleman with his arms outstretched standing in the doorway of the original Gordon House, a night-shelter where he lived during the 1960s.

 In 1970, the owners of Gordon House had decided to have the building pulled down.
 Knowing that he, and other long-term residents, would thereby be made homeless, Tiny approached politicians, the unionist Norm Gallagher (leader of the Builders Labourers Federation) and newspapers.
 He made sufficient fuss that the State Government decided to build another Gordon House for Tiny and his comrades.
 Tiny was quoted in The Age newspaper as saying, “Gordon House is a club—it’s essential for many blokes who have otherwise got no hope.
 But they don’t want assistance from charitable or religious organisations.
 They want freedom and independence—to be their own men as far as possible.”

-Tiny’s success inspired Bryan Lipmann to name the company after him and has led Wintringham to begin a tradition of naming services after homeless people.
+Tiny's success inspired Bryan Lipmann to name the company after him and has led Wintringham to begin a tradition of naming services after homeless people.